 § 1.
-The Sangh and Its Organization
+The Sangh and its Organisation

-1. The followers of the Blessed Lord were divided into two classes: BHIKKHUS and Lay Followers called UPASAKAS.
+1. The followers of the Blessed Lord were divided into two classes: Bhikkhus, and Lay Followers called Upasakas.

-2. The Bhikkhus were organized into a Sangh while the Upasakas were not.
+2. The Bhikkhus were organised into a Sangh, while the Upasakas were not.

 3. The Buddhist Bhikkhu is primarily a Parivrajaka.
 This institution of Parivrajaka is older than that of the Buddhist Bhikkhu.